Slava Medvedenko: Political career

 Medvedenko was a candidate (number 11 on the election list) for the Kyiv City Council of the party Voice in the 2020 Kyiv local election set for 25 October 2020.
-But the party only managed to win 9 seats.
+The party only managed to win nine seats.

 Military career

-In 2022, he auctioned off both his NBA championship rings and memorabilia in order to raise money for the Ukrainian military.
+In 2022, Medvedenko auctioned off both his NBA championship rings and memorabilia in order to raise money for realibilation and recovery of Ukrainian kids,which suffered during the war.
 He and his wife both served in the military during Russian war against Ukraine.
+He was gifted two replacement championship rings in 2023 by Jeanie Buss.
+The ceremony was also attended by Pau Gasol and Sasha Vujacic.